ASD-NH/PiVision2016/README.md

 ## Installing Dependencies

 For Webcam-capture, download the latest release (v0.3.10), then unzip somewhere safe on your computer.
 Next go to Eclipse, right click the project, and click Build Path --> Add External Archives..., then select webcam-capture-0.3.10.jar in the folder you extracted.
 Repeat the process for slf4j-api-1.7.2.jar and bridj-0.6.2.jar (found in the 'lib' subdirectory).
 On the Raspberry Pi, replace the included BridJ version with the jar found [here](https://oss.sonatype.org/content/repositories/snapshots/com/nativelibs4java/bridj/0.6.3-SNAPSHOT/bridj-0.6.3-20130316.190111-13.jar) (needs testing).

 To install JMagick, download the relevant release from the server [here](http://www.jmagick.org/6.4.0/).
-This is probably the linux version ([link](http://www.jmagick.org/6.4.0/jmagick-linux-6.4.0-Q8.tar.gz))
+This is probably the linux version ([link](http://www.jmagick.org/6.4.0/jmagick-linux-6.4.0-Q8.tar.gz)).
+After, extract it somewhere safe and add jmagick-6.4.0.jar (NOT jmagick.jar if you have that as well) to the build path like you did for webcam-capture.